rougin/combustor/README.md

 * ```--camel``` - Use the camel case naming convention for the accessor and mutators

-	* This option only works if Doctrine is installed

 * ```--doctrine``` - Generate a controller based from Doctrine

 * ```--keep``` - Keeps the name to be used